panoply/spx/readme.md

 **Type:** `number` <br>
 **Default:** `50` <br>

-### `mouseover`
+### `hover`

-Mouseover pre-fetching.
-You can disable mouseover (hover) pre-fetching by setting this to `false` which will prevent observers from executing and any `data-pjax-mouseover` attributes will be ignored.
+Hover pre-fetching.
+You can disable hover pre-fetching by setting this to `false` which will prevent observers from executing and any `data-pjax-hover` attributes will be ignored.
 To use the default configurations you can set this to `true` or simply omit it.

 **Type:** `boolean` or `object` <br>
 **Default:** `{ trigger: 'attribute', threshold: 250 }` <br>

-### `mouseover.trigger`
+### `hover.trigger`

-How mouseover prefetches should be triggered.
-By default this option is set to trigger only when `<a>` href link elements are attributed with a `data-pjax-mouseover` attribute.
+How hover prefetches should be triggered.
+By default this option is set to trigger only when `<a>` href link elements are attributed with a `data-pjax-hover` attribute.
 You can instruct pjax to execute pre-fetching on all `<a>` elements by setting this option to `href`.
-If you set the trigger to `href` you can annotate links you wish to exclude from prefetch with `data-pjax-mouseover="false"`.
+If you set the trigger to `href` you can annotate links you wish to exclude from prefetch with `data-pjax-hover="false"`.

 **Type:** `string` <br>
 **Accepts:** `attribute` or `href` <br>
 **Default:** `attribute` <br>

-### `mouseover.threshold`
+### `hover.threshold`

 Controls the fetch delay threshold.
 Requests will fire only when the mouse is both within range and the threshold time limit defined here has exceeded.